Crack the terminology and make kitchen planning simple

 The plumbing components required to plumb in your sink, this comes with a basket strainer as well as plumbing pipes.

-These worktops are constructed with an acrylic resin surface bonded to a wooden subframe (usually MDF) such as our Earthstone and solid surface options.
+These worktops are built with an acrylic resin surface bonded to a wooden subframe (usually MDF) such as our GoodHome Nepeta range.

-A section of worktop that is ‘cut out’ to allow the installation of a sink, hob, or tap, or to fit around pipes and other obstructions.
+A section of a worktop that’s ‘cut out’ to allow the installation of a sink, hob, tap, pipes or any other obstructions.

-This is a hard wearing, decorative exterior used on worktops to provide a surface that is hygienic and easy to clean.
-The surface is bonded to a chip board sub frame, typically 28-38mm thick, to give the look of wood or stone for a very reasonable price.
+This is a hardwearing, decorative exterior used on worktops to provide a surface that’s hygienic and easy to clean.
+The surface is bonded to a chipboard subframe, typically 28-38 mm thick, to give the look of wood or stone for a very reasonable price.

 These are most typically used behind a hob to protect the wall from steam and food splashes.
-They are also supplied as decorative panels that fit on the wall above a worktop and can run the entire length of the worktop, either in a matching finish or complementary colour/design.
+They’re also supplied as decorative panels that fit on the wall above a worktop and can run the entire length of the worktop, either in a matching finish or complementary colour / design.

 This is a door used when utilising integrated appliances, to ensure the appliance can be used effectively but is also concealed by the door.

-We have various different buying guides, so if you're thinking about buying a built-in oven, fridge/freezer or other appliance, check out the relevant buying guide first.
+We have various buying guides, so if you’re thinking about buying a built-in oven, fridge freezer or other appliance, check out our kitchen appliance buying guide first.